mayankchavda1/StealthUSB-AuditTool/README.md

 # StealthUSB-AuditTool
 StealthUSB-AuditTool is an educational USB-based data exfiltration toolkit for Windows.
 It demonstrates in-memory execution, AES-encrypted data theft (Wi-Fi, screenshots, files), and stealth cleanup—ideal for red team labs, awareness training, and ethical cybersecurity research.

+INCLUDE:

+📌 Project Purpose
+🛠️ Tools Used (.bat, .vbs, Python)
+🔐 Disclaimer for educational use only
+💻 How to Use (e.g., "Insert USB → Auto-run triggers usbthief.py in hidden mode") 🧹 Stealth Mechanisms: invisible.vbs, clear_logs.bat
+🧪 Testing Guide (on VMs/labs only)